On the descending central sequence of absolute Galois groups: Introduction

-In \S2 we collect various cohomological preliminaries, especially facts related to the Bockstein homomorphism $\beta_G$ and its connections with roots of unity and cup products.
+The paper is organized as follows: In \S2 we collect various cohomological preliminaries, especially facts related to the Bockstein homomorphism $\beta_G$ and its connections with roots of unity and cup products.
 In \S3 we introduce the key notion of a profinite group of Galois relation type.
-It axiomatizes the cohomological properties of absolute Galois groups that we need for our proofs ((i)--(iii) above).
+This notion axiomatizes the cohomological properties of absolute Galois groups that we need for our proofs ((i)--(iii) above).
 In \S4 we define an abelian group $\Omega(G)$ and a homomorphism $\Lambda_G\colon \Omega(G)\to H^2(G,\dbZ/q)$.
-These extend the cup product map $\cup\colon H^1(G,\dbZ/q)^{\tensor2}\to H^2(G,\dbZ/q)$, but take into account also the Galois-theoretic role of $\beta_G$.
+These extend the cup product map $\cup\colon H^1(G,\dbZ/q)^{\tensor2}\to H^2(G,\dbZ/q)$ but also take into account the Galois-theoretic role of $\beta_G$.
 Our axioms on $G$ imply that $\Ker(\Lambda_G)$ is generated by elements of simple type (Definition \ref{simple type} and Proposition \ref{decomposition}).
 These simple type elements are in turn related to cohomologically defined open subgroups $N$ of $G$ of index dividing $q^3$, which we call ``distinguished subgroups".
 In \S5 we translate the above result about $\Ker(\Lam_G)$ to the language of distinguished subgroups, and prove the crucial Theorem \ref{formal main theorem}: for $G$ of Galois relation type, $G^{(3)}$ is the intersection of all distinguished subgroups of $G$.

 In \S\S6--10 we build a ``dictionary" between the images under $\Lam_G$ of simple type elements of $\Omega(G)$ and some special group extensions.
 The solutions of the resulting embedding problems correspond to distinguished subgroups of $G$.
 This is then used in \S11 to prove the Main Theorem and the analogous results for $p=2$ in the general setting of profinite groups of Galois relation type.